What are Dental Implants?

 Some post-surgery discomfort includes swelling of the gums, minor bleeding, bruising of the skin and gums and pain at the implant area.
 However, these will subside after a while.

-What are the side effects of dental Implant surgery?
+What are the side effects of dental implant surgery in Singapore?

 Side effects and complications of dental implant surgery are rare, but if they occur, they include:

 - Failure to fuse the dental implant with the bone.

 - Infection around the area of the dental implant.

 - The body rejects the dental implant.